abby1635/CS30/Objective Processing-Java/README.md

 Learning OOP through the Processing Driver and .pde or Pure-Java Classes

 Table of Contents
-1. Arithmetic of Moving a Ball & Creating a Driver and Classes, <a href="">Click Here</a>
+1. Arithmetic of Moving a Ball & Creating a Driver and Classes, <a href="https://github.com/MercersKitchen/CS30/tree/master/Objective%20Processing-Java#arithmetic-of-moving-a-ball--creating-a-driver-and-classes">Click Here</a>
 2. <a href="">Click Here</a>
 <a href="">Click Here</a>